mozilla-services/docs/source/overview.rst

   with a simple interface.

+Services provides two base libraries to build WSGI applications:

+- **cef**: implements a CEF logger for ArcSight.
+- **server-core**: provides helpers to build Services applications.

 cef
 ---

-The *cef* library implements a CEF logger.

 Most Services applications need to generate CEF logs.
 A CEF Log is a formatted log that can be used by ArcSight, a central application used